tjd1234/cmpt135spring2024/obsidian/135website2024/linear search.md

 This is longer and more complicated, but it works!
 And in some cases it may be faster than regular linear search.
 However, on many computers the improvement may be so slight that it's not worth the extra effort.

-Another issue with this version is that it requires modifying the vector, and in some applications that might not be possible.
+Another issue with this version is that it requires modifying the vector, and in some situations that might not be possible.

 ## Linear Search on Sub-vectors
 A useful way to generalize linear search is to let it search a range of sequential values: